ice-wm/man/icesh.md

 - **prop** _PROPERTY_

-    Print the value of property _PROPERTY_ if it is present.  _PROPERTY_ can be a string, a window, or a list of one or more atoms or cardinals.
+    Print the value of property _PROPERTY_ if it is present.

+- **click** _window-x_ _window-y_ _button_

+    Send a button press and release event at position (_window-x_, _window-y_).
+A negative position is relative to the bottom right corner.
+The mouse pointer is warped to the position before sending the events.
+The button number should be between 1 and 5 inclusive.

+- **spy**

+    Observe the selected windows and report any changes.
+This includes focus, visibility, position, size and all window properties.

 ## MANAGER ACTIONS